Charlie Plummer

 Charlie Plummer's Biography

-Charlie Plummer is a young American actor who captured viewers' hearts at a young age with his work in the TV show "Boardwalk Empire" and challenging roles in dramatic thrillers "All the Money in the World" and "Lean on Pete."
+Charlie Plummer is a young American actor who won over audiences early with his standout work in HBO's "Boardwalk Empire" and powerhouse performances in dramatic thrillers "All the Money in the World" and "Lean on Pete."
 At 18, he received the Marcello Mastroianni Award at the Venice Film Festival for his lead role in "Lean on Pete."

 Charlie Plummer